willh003/ovt/README.md

 For text queries, you can choose to publish either class names or manually defined prompts.
 If you use class names, each of them will automatically be expanded into a preset list of about 20 prompt templates.
 If you use prompts, you must define each class id, and the corresponding prompts for it.

+You can also choose to combine class ids under groups.
+If a voxel is classified under any of the class ids, it will be considered part of that group.
+The groups will then show up in visualization, instead of the class names themselves.

+An example is the following: you want to visualize all of the areas corresponding to "rubble" and "equipment".
+You could create a new group for rubble, and add various classes under it (such as "rocks", "bricks", "debris", etc), and do the same for equipment.
+Note that every class must be assigned to a group, and the groups must cover every class.

 All of the voxseg computations are handled by modules/server.py.
 The voxseg methods themself are in voxel_world.py.
 The server is set up to listen on the following topics and services:

 - IMAGE_TOPIC:
   - type: voxseg.DepthImageInfo.msg